minimaxir/aitextgen/README.md

 ## Upcoming Features

+The current release (v0.1) of aitextgen **is considered to be a beta**, targeting the most common use cases.
+The Notebooks and examples written so far are tested to work, but more fleshing out of the docs/use cases will be done over the next few months.

 The next versions of aitextgen (and one of the reasons I made this package in the first place) will have native support for _schema-based generation_. (see [this repo](https://github.com/minimaxir/gpt-2-keyword-generation) for a rough proof-of-concept)

 Additionally, I plan to develop an aitextgen [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) to allow anyone to run aitextgen in the cloud and build APIs/Twitter+Slack+Discord bots with just a few clicks. (the primary constraint is compute cost; if any venture capitalists are interested in funding the development of such a service, let me know)